brimdata/super/book/README.md

 >   "When the `<predicate>` in a ternary conditional is true..." to avoid
 >   incorrectly giving the impression only the literal value `true` is
 >   intended.
+> * Don't use fixed with for data types that aren't language tokens, e.g.,
+>   "record" or "array"

 ### Hyperlinking names of functions/operators/etc.